 The roadside was lush green.
 It simply elated our spirits.

-We traveled through towns like Ratnagiri, Pawas & Jamsande.
+We travelled through towns like Ratnagiri, Pawas & Jamsande.

 It was funny when at Jamsande, we took a right turn and after going about 5 km ahead, we realized that we are not on the right track.
 We checked the GPS and realised that we were at Devgad beach.
 We were going completely opposite of where we should have been.